Best Questions to Ask When Interviewing Franchisors

 Questions to Prepare for the Franchisor to Ask You

 When getting ready for your interview with a franchisor, you should know that they might ask you questions, as well.
 Just as you want to feel comfortable with your investment, they want to know that they can trust you to run a sector of their business.
 Preparing answers in advance will make you seem like an excellent franchisee candidate.
-A few questions that they could ask you include:
+These are some questions that a franchisor may ask you:

 - How do you expect to finance your business?